Student Achievement Data

 1. Retention

-Appropriate to the Mission: The mission indicates “leading to academic credentials and workforce opportunities” which suggests that retention should be a student success indicator.
+Appropriate to the Mission: The mission indicates “the College prepares students for academic achievement,” which suggests that retention should be a student success indicator.
 Students will not earn an academic credential if they are not retained through graduation.

 Definition: The first-year retention rate annually reported in the IPEDS Fall Enrollment survey that measures the percentage of first-time, full-time undergraduate students who return to the institution the following fall.
 The retention rate is available on the Department of Education’s College Navigator website.